swcarpentry/r-novice-gapminder/03-reading-data.md

 > #### Miscellaneous Tips {.callout}
 >
+> 1. Another type of file you might encounter are tab-separated
+> format.
+To specify a tab as a separator, use `"\t"`.
+>
-> 1. You can also read in files from the internet by replacing
+> 2. You can also read in files from the internet by replacing
 > the file paths with a web address.
 >
-> 2. You can read directly from excel spreadsheets without
+> 3. You can read directly from excel spreadsheets without
 > converting them to plain text by using the `xlsx` package.
 >

+To make sure our analysis is reproducible, we should put the code into a script file so we can come back to it later.

 > #### Challenge {.challenge}
 >